Chondria/SiB/docs/using-generic-type-in-custom-data.md

 ### A look at complementary errors you may encounter
-Most of the common errors associated with using custom types are related to absence trait implemtation.
+Most of the common errors associated with using custom types are related to absent trait implementation(s).

 1. `MaxEncodedLen` is not implemented for `Vec<u8>`